ethereum/web3.py/docs/migration.rst

     >>> Web3.sha3(text='I♥SF')
     HexBytes('0x50a826df121f4d076a3686d74558f40082a8e70b3469d8e9a16ceb2a79102e5e')

-Note that the return value is different too: you can treat :class:`hexbytes.main.HexBytes` like any other bytes value, but the representation on the console shows you the hex encoding of those bytes, for easier visual comparison.
+Note that the return value is different too: you can treat :class:`faster_hexbytes.main.HexBytes` like any other bytes value, but the representation on the console shows you the hex encoding of those bytes, for easier visual comparison.